Gillou38/Drying-open-source-solution/01 - Ideas and concepts/State of art.md

 ![Traditional nuts dryer](https://github.com/Gillou38/Drying-open-source-solution/blob/master/01%20-%20Ideas%20and%20concepts/State%20of%20art%20-%20Picture/Materials%20-%20Stone%20building.jpg)

 #### - Steel
+Steel is a good solution for fruits and vegetables dryers, which need to be wash with water after each utilization, so stainless steel is easy to clean and it's resilient.
 Inertial criteria to respect are:
 - chemical composition ([European laws in french](http://www.contactalimentaire.com/fileadmin/ImageFichier_Archive/contact_alimentaire/Fichiers_Documents/Brochure_JO/Note_2004_64/Fiches_DGCCRF_Revisees/DGCCRF-Fiches-metaux-alliages.pdf)
 - limit of undesirable elements: